-How then, do you reconcile the two viewpoints between the employer and the employees?
+How, then, do you reconcile the two viewpoints between the employer and the employees?
 To make the transition smoothly without it becoming a crisis, you can use these three strategies.

 As an organization, therefore, you must devise a plan to bridge this gap by retaining the skilled and experienced workforce you already have.
-This will be made possible by retraining them to equip them with the digital skills they need to make the digital transition.
+This will be made possible by retraining them to equip them with the digital skills they need to make a digital transition.

-With the automation fever kicking in, you will need to retrain your employees to mitigate the threat of obsolescence of your employees’ skills.
+With automation fever kicking in, you will need to retrain your employees to mitigate the threat of obsolescence of your employees’ skills.

 Retraining helps enables you to keep updating the skillsets of your employees to take up automated tasks.
 The management needs to identify potential employees for training.